Skip to content

 Error

-When initializing the SDK RUM Configuration, configure enableAutoTrackError to enable automatic collection, or manually add through the following methods.
+When initializing the SDK RUM Configuration, configure enableAutoTrackError to enable automatic collection, or use the following methods for manual addition.

 Usage Method